14 December 2018, Charlie Alice Raya

-About two weeks later, I left Berlin for a small town in the south of Germany and booked a tiny room in a B&B. Some of Easy’s family were there, too.
+About two weeks later, I left Berlin for a small town in southern Germany and booked a room in a B&B. Some of Easy’s family were there too.

 We visited Easy several times a day.
-He was still in an induced coma at first, and when he finally woke up, he couldn’t talk, eat or walk.
+At first, he was still in an induced coma.
+When he finally woke up, he couldn’t talk, eat or walk.

 The seven neurologists in the intensive care unit offered seven outlooks on Easy’s case, ranging from no hope at all to he will be fine again, given time.

 After another surgery and more time in intensive care, Easy was transferred to a rehab clinic.
 Since he didn’t recover fast enough (according to his healthcare insurer), he was transferred again.
 This time to a nursing home.

 It was during my visits to the rehab clinic that the idea for an Easy Town was born.
 I felt helpless and frustrated, so my brain got busy with finding solutions.